 Top Cigar Lounges in Las Vegas

 Nevada is about as permissive as it gets.
 Indoor smoking is legal in bars and casinos, with some carve-outs around food service areas.
-Coming from a state like California or New York, it almost feels surreal to just... smoke inside.
+Coming from a state like California or New York, it almost feels surreal to just smoke inside without anyone batting an eye.

-Downtown has a different energy.
-Grittier, cheaper, and honestly more interesting than the Strip in a lot of ways.
+Different energy.
+Grittier, cheaper, more interesting than the Strip in a lot of ways.
 Cigar options are more limited here, but the area is growing fast.

 Off-Strip (Summerlin, Henderson, Spring Valley)

 This is the real cigar scene.
 Suburban shops with walk-in humidors that rival anything on the Strip, minus the markup.
 Regulars know the inventory by heart.
-BYOC policies are more relaxed.
+BYOC policies are more relaxed, with cutting fees usually around $5 to $10 when they charge at all.
 Nobody's in a hurry.
 It's a 10 to 15 minute Uber from most Strip hotels and worth every minute of the ride.
+Serious smokers buy off-Strip and then smoke wherever they want.

 FAQ